 3.Kensington Palace (Kensington and Chelsea)

-Originally a two-storey mansion in a Jacobean style and built-in 1605 by Sir George Coppin, Kensington Palace was purchased in 1619 by the 1st Earl of Nottingham and became known as Nottingham House.
-In 1689, King William III and Queen Mary II brought the house and began an expansion instructed by Sir Christopher Wren, adding a three-story pavilion at each of the four corners of the original structure.
+Formerly a two-storey mansion in a Jacobean style built-in 1605 by Sir George Coppin, Kensington Palace was purchased in 1619 by 1st Earl of Nottingham and became known as Nottingham House.
+In 1689, King William III and Queen Mary II brought the house and began an expansion instructed by Sir Christopher Wren.
+They added a three-story pavilion at each of the four corners of the original structure.
 Wren also reorientated the house to face west, building further north and south wings to border the entry.

 4.The Palace of Westminster (City of Westminster)

-The Palace of Westminster is the meeting place of the House of Commons and the House of Lords, and is the official name of the ‘Houses of Parliament.’
+The Palace of Westminster is the official name of the ‘Houses of Parliament.’

-Located on the bank of the River Thames in the city of Westminster, the Houses of Parliament was originally built as a royal residence for Edward the Confessor.
+The Houses of Parliament was initially built as a royal residence for Edward the Confessor.
 The original structure was destroyed in a fire and then rebuilt, only to be destroyed again by another fire.
 It took thirty years for it then to be built again after construction started in 1840.